jwarz/data-scientists-tools/02_importing_data/01_R/01_importing_data_beginner/readme.md

 str(hotdogs2)
 ```

+## Final Thoughts

+Theory.
+Coming soon …

+**1. Final Thoughts**

+There’s something I haven’t told you yet.
+When I said that
+read-dot-table was utils’ main importing functions, I was serious.

+**2. Wrappers**

+Actually, read-dot-csv and read-dot-delim, the functions to import
+comma-separated values and tab-delimited files, are so-called wrapper
+functions around read-dot-table.
+They call read-dot-table behind the
+scenes, but with different default arguments to match the specific
+formats.

+**3. read.csv**

+For read-dot-csv, the default for header is TRUE and for sep is a comma,
+so you don’t have to manually specify these anymore.
+This means that
+this read-dot-table call to import the CSV version of states, is exactly
+the same as this read-dot-csv call.
+Shorter and easier to read, if you
+ask me.

+**4. read.delim**

+Likewise, read-dot-delim sets the header and sep argument, among some
+others.
+This call to import the tab-delimited version of states, is
+exactly the same as this read-dot-delim call.

+**5. Documentation**

+If you have a look at the documentation of read-dot-table, you’ll see
+that there are two more functions in there that we haven’t discussed
+yet. read-dot-csv2 and read-dot-delim2.
+These functions exist to deal
+with regional differences in representing numbers.

+**6. Locale differences**

+Have a look at this csv file, states_aye-dot-csv, typical for the US and
+Great Britain, and its counterpart, states_nay-dot-csv.You’ll notice
+that the states_nay use commas for decimal points, as opposed to the dot
+for states_aye-dot-csv.
+This means that they can’t use the comma as the
+field-delimiter anymore, they need a semicolon.

+**7. Locale differences**

+That’s why the read-dot-csv2 and read-dot-delim2 functions exist.
+Can
+you spot the difference in default arguments again?

+**8. states_nay.csv**

+Let’s try to import the states_nay-dot-csv file with the basic
+read-dot-csv function.R gives a result, but it clearly is not the result
+we want.
+It’s a dataset with 5 observations but a single variable.If we
+try again with read-dot-csv2, it works perfectly this time!These were
+just some side notes to wrap up on this chapter.
+By now, you now how to
+import comma-separated, tab-delimited and even more exotic data formats.
+But there’s much more to learn!

 # 2. readr & data.table

 In addition to base R, there are dedicated packages to easily and
 efficiently import flat file data.
 We’ll talk about two such packages:
 readr and data.table.

+## readr: read_csv & read_tsv

+Theory.
+Coming soon …

+**1. readr: read_csv & read_tsv**

+By now, you already now how to import flat files using

+**2. Overview**

+the utils package.
+The utils package is loaded by default when you start
+R. Of course, R wouldn’t be R if there aren’t specialized packages to
+import your data.
+In this chapter, I’m going to talk about two such
+packages: readr and data-dot-table.

+**3. readr**

+First, let’s dive into the “readr” package, written by Hadley Wickham!
+It’s a fast and very easy to use package with very consistent naming,
+while utils is more verbose and multiple times slower.We’ll start with
+installing and loading the readr package, like this.

+**4. CSV files**

+Before, you used read dot csv to import CSV files as a data frame, like
+this call, to import the states dot csv file.
+To do this the readr way,
+you’ll want to use read underscore csv.
+This will do the trick:The
+result is pretty much the same.
+The only difference is that read_delim
+outputs a tibble, which is a supercharged version of a dataframe that
+Hadley Wickham introduced; you can work with it as a normal data frame,
+but can do additional stuff with it.
+The printout conveniently shows the
+column classes.
+In general, all of Hadley’s packages work with tibbles;
+whether or not they show this convienent printout depends on which
+packages you have loaded in.In both calls, the first argument is the
+path to the file you want to import.
+Notice that in readr, strings are
+not imported as factors by default, so an equivalent of the
+stringsAsFactors argument is not required.Remember that utils also
+featured the read-dot-delim function to import tab-delimited files.

+**5. TSV files**

+This call imported states-dot-txt. readr also provides a similar
+function, but it’s called read underscore tsv, short for tab separated
+value.
+This is the call you need.
+Again, no need to specify
+stringsAsFactors explicitly, which is practical.

+**6. Wrapping in utils and readr**

+Just like in utils, both the read_csv and read_tsv functions are
+wrappers around a ‘mother import function’,

+**7. Wrapping in utils and readr**

+called read_delim.
+This table summarizes how the wrapping works for
+utils and readr, make sure not to mix things up.

+**8. Let’s practice!**

+I suggest you already head over to the exercises for some practice
+before we dive into some more customization possibilities for
+read_delim.
+I’ll see you again in the next video!

 ## read_csv